 - Press the New Project button on the Standard toolbar. - 2.
 Press the Import Wizard button on the same toolbar.
 This opens the Import Wizard dialog box. - 3.
 Click the browse button to the right of the File box.
 Browse to the Import and Export folder and select the files S15-125-03.dat, S21-235-07.dat, and S32-014-04.dat.
 Click Add File(s), then press OK.
 In the Import Wizard dialog box, press Finish.
 The files are imported into three separate workbooks. - 4.
 Drag and select all three Y columns in one of the workbooks, then select the menu item Plot>2D: Multi-Y: 3Ys Y-YY to create a graph with multiple Y axes and one shared X axis.
-Make any desired customizations to the graph. - Right-click on the title bar of the graph window then select Duplicate (Batch Plotting): Duplicate with New Books... or Duplicate (Batch Plotting): Duplicate with New Sheets... shortcut menu. - 6.
-In the dialog box that opens select the other two workbooks/worksheets then press OK to close the dialog.
+Make any desired customizations to the graph. - Right-click on the title bar of the graph window then select Duplicate (Batch Plotting) shortcut menu. - In the dialog box that opens, press Ctrl and select the other two workbooks/worksheets then press OK.
 Two more graphs are created with data from the other two workbooks/worksheets.

-17.4.2The Workbook as a Template for Processing Multiple Files
+17.4.2 The Workbook as a Template for Processing Multiple Files